LibCrowds/libcrowds/docs/README.md

 To get started, you might find some of these links useful:

+- Need to modify a collection microsite?
+See the [Collection Admin](admin/collection.md) section.
-- Want to create a project?
-Check out the [Projects](projects.md) section.
+- Want to create or manage project?
+Check out the [Project Admin](admin/project.md) section.
-- Installing the LibCrowds UI?
-See [Development](development.md).
+- Installing LibCrowds locally?
+See [Development](development.md) and [Configuration](configuration.md).